-But one thing that everyone needs to understand is that not all moisturisers are ideal for every type of skin.
-Therefore, when it comes to choosing the moisturiser it is important to pay attention to the formulation and ingredients to see if they are good for your skin type or not.
+Here's the catch – not all moisturisers are one-size-fits-all as not all moisturisers are ideal for every type of skin.
+When choosing your moisturiser, consider the formulation and ingredients to see if they are good for your skin type or not.

-A moisturiser is a hydrating face cream that is being applied on the face and neck as the last skincare step to prevent skin dryness.
+A moisturiser is the final flourish in your skincare routine.
+A hydrating face cream, that is the last skincare step to prevent skin dryness, must be applied on the face and neck as the last skincare step to prevent skin dryness.

 Types of Moisturisers